 Between 1983 and 2000, at least 43 U.S. children died from ingesting supplements containing high doses of iron (36–443 mg iron/kg body weight) .
 Accidental ingestion of iron supplements caused about a third of poisoning deaths among children reported in the United States between 1983 and 1991.

 In 1997, the FDA began requiring oral supplements containing more than 30 mg elemental iron per dose to be sold in single-dose packaging with strong warning labels.
 At the same time, many manufacturers voluntarily replaced the sugar coating on iron tablets with film coatings.
-Between 1998 and 2002, only one child death due to ingesting an iron-containing tablet was reported.
-As a result of a court decision, the FDA removed its single-dose packaging requirement for iron supplements in 2003 but continued to require label warning statements .
-In addition, since 1978, the Consumer Product Safety Commission has required manufacturers to package dietary supplements containing 250 mg or more elemental iron per container in child-resistant bottles or packaging to prevent accidental poisoning [73,74].
+Between 1998 and 2002, only one child death due to ingesting an iron-containing tablet was reported .
+As a result of a court decision, the FDA removed its single-dose packaging requirement for iron supplements in 2003 .
+FDA currently requires that iron-containing dietary supplements sold in solid form (e.g., tablets or capsules but not powders) carry the following label statement: "WARNING: Accidental overdose of iron-containing products is a leading cause of fatal poisoning in children under 6.
+Keep this product out of reach of children.
+In case of accidental overdose, call a doctor or poison control center immediately" .
+In addition, since 1978, the Consumer Product Safety Commission has required manufacturers to package dietary supplements containing 250 mg or more elemental iron per container in child-resistant bottles or packaging to prevent accidental poisoning [74,75].

 The FNB has established ULs for iron from food and supplements based on the amounts of iron that are associated with gastrointestinal effects following supplemental intakes of iron salts (see Table 3).
 The ULs apply to healthy infants, children, and adults.
 Physicians sometimes prescribe intakes higher than the UL, such as when people with IDA need higher doses to replenish their iron stores .